tscreven/Amazon_Review_Analysis/README.md

 * Link to dataset: https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/

 ## Downloading and Decimating Data
-Download and decimate 15 gigabytes of data
+Download and decimate 15 gigabytes of data.

 **To Do**:<br>
 * Choose a file location suitable to store 15 gigabytes of data.